rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

   * Relying party to OpenID Provider

-When an iGov-**NL**-compliant component is interacting with other iGov-**NL**-compliant components, in any valid combination, all components MUST fully conform to the features and requirements of this specification.
+When an iGov-**NL**-compliant party is interacting with other iGov-**NL**-compliant party, in any valid combination, all parties MUST fully conform to the features and requirements of this specification.
 All interaction with non-iGov-**NL** components is outside the scope of this specification.

-An iGov-**NL**-compliant OpenID Provider MUST support all features as described in this specification.
+An iGov-**NL**-compliant OpenID Provider MUST support all required features as described in this specification.
 A general-purpose OpenID Provider MAY support additional features for use with non-iGov-**NL** clients.

 An iGov-**NL**-compliant OpenID Provider MAY also provide iGov-compliant OAuth 2.0